nusait/nusoa-javascript-demo/README.md

 This is better than the browser's internal way of performing AJAX requests, but it would be even nicer to have a repository class that simplifies all the http requests for us, giving a nicer client API to work with as we experiment with the routes.
 But we still want to be dealing in the world of JavaScript promises.
 Using our HttpsRequest class as a dependency, imageine if we could have another abstraction do something like this:

+[Click here to find the code](Repositories/ObjectRepository.js) which "ObjectRepository" interface in a browser context. **Copy and paste that entire `ObjectRepository.js`file into your console, hit return, and then also copy and paste the below code snippet.**  Does it work?

 ```javascript
 // let's create the repo, and make it work on the 'things' data store: